- Stilt fishermen in Galle

 DAY 5: Thrippane-Pasikuda

-Embark on a scenic drive to Sri Lanka's glorious east coast for a three-night stay at Uga Bay (4Q).
+Embark on a scenic drive to Sri Lanka's glorious east coast for a three-night stay at the locally rated 5-star Uga Bay.
 Set along the beachfront, just metres away from the pristine beaches of Pasikuda Bay, this hotel is perfectly positioned for relaxing.
 Stay in the hotel's stunning Beach or Ocean Studios with a private balcony or terrace.
 Hotel facilities include a restaurant, bar, infinity pool, gym and spa.
 B, D

 DAY 6: Pasikuda-Trincomalee-Pasikuda